Chienguin/AzAutomapper/readme.md

+# Changes made by Chien Nguyen

+Initally, the script would only search through joined Teams.
+This caused a problem for clients that did not utilize Teams but only utilized Sharepoint Team Sites.
+Updated the script so that it would search through ALL Sharepoint sites including joined Teams.
+In effect, the script runs a bit slower, but should still produce the same results.

 # AzTeamsautomapper

 This script was made as an instant Teams/Sharepoint Onedrive sync mapping tool.
 The tool is based on my (fairly outdated) blog from 3 years ago that you can find [here](https://www.cyberdrain.com/automatically-mapping-sharepoint-sites-in-the-onedrive-for-business-client/)